anishmprasad/react-shakaplayer/README.md

 DASH features **not** supported:
  - Xlink with actuate=onRequest
- - Manifests without any segment info: https://github.com/google/shaka-player/issues/1088
+ - Manifests without any segment info
  - Changing codecs during a presentation (unsupported by MSE)
  - Multiple trick mode tracks for the same resolution at varying framerates or bitrates
- - Timescales so large that timestamps cannot be represented as integers in JavaScript (2^53): https://github.com/google/shaka-player/issues/1667
+ - Timescales so large that timestamps cannot be represented as integers in JavaScript (2^53)

 ## HLS features